Hemolytic Anemia in Children

 - Rituximab, a medicine to control the immune system

-- Antibiotics to treat the infection if that is the underlying cause
+- Antibiotics to treat the infection if that's the underlying cause

 - Other medicines, depending on the type of hemolytic anemia